liushuyu6666/Theory/Network/Network_basic.md

     # Define which address router-4 will listen on
     set service dns forwarding listen-address 8.8.8.8

+    # On router-4, ping r2loop.local to confirm the hostname resolution works:
+    ping r2loop.local
     ```

-- In Router-1, set Router-2 as the DNS server
+- In Router-1, set Router-4's loopback (8.8.8.8) as the DNS server

   - ```bash
     # Enter configuration mode